 Some of those concerns were exemplified by the monthslong Yellow Vests protests in France, which were sparked by an environmentally motivated increase in the country’s fuel tax that fell hardest on lower-income workers.
 Green-party leaders say they have learned lessons from the Yellow Vests and pledge strong redistributive policies to ensure climate efforts don’t disproportionately burden the poor.

 What’s next for green politics?

 In the rest of Europe, meanwhile, green parties have largely become unremarkable features of the political scene, adapting to coalition politics and nudging policy in a more environmentalist direction while proving themselves flexible on other issues, as in Austria.
-With large and still growing majorities of people in Europe—and, increasingly, elsewhere—viewing climate change as a “major threat” to their nation, greens worldwide could be positioned to further grow their influence.
+As large and still-growing majorities of people in Europe—and, increasingly, elsewhere—view climate change as a “major threat” to their nations, greens worldwide could be positioned to further grow their influence.

 The New York Times’ Katrin Bennhold analyzes the competition between greens and the far right for Europe’s disaffected voters.

 Amanda Sloat, formerly a Brookings Institution fellow and now a Europe advisor to U.S. President Joe Biden, puts the rising popularity of Germany’s green party in historical perspective.